 WordPress plugins allow users to completely customize their website features and experience for visitors, and also serve as a mainstay of the WordPress experience.
 It’s safe to say that without them, WordPress wouldn’t have grown to power over 28% of the internet.
 But did you know that WordPress used to exist without plugins?
 In this post, I’ll give you a short history of when and why plugins came to be and what the future holds for WordPress because of them.

-This week we’ll discuss how fake plugins get on to WordPress sites, analyze a well known fake plugin to provide a sense of what they can do, look at a non-exhaustive list of fake plugins and a couple of interesting features, and discuss ways to avoid being victimized by fake plugins.
+This week we’ll discuss how fake or malicious plugins get on to WordPress sites, analyze a well known fake plugin to provide a sense of what they can do, look at a non-exhaustive list of fake plugins and a couple of interesting features, and discuss ways to avoid being victimized by fake or malicious plugins.

 How Fake WordPress Plugins Infect Sites